chalmerj/introcs-lecture-notes/devel/rst/while-with-sequence.rst

-It could even be slightly more concise:  The precedence of assignment is very low, lower than the comparison ``>``, so the parentheses could be omited.
+It could even be slightly more concise:  The precedence of assignment is very low, lower than the comparison ``>``, so the parentheses could be omitted.
 We think the code is easier to read with the parentheses left in, as written above, and below.